joeldg/eleventy-base-blog/submit/index.md

 Add your email here and please post a link to the hoodie.

-<i>NOTE 1: There are millions of hoodies out there, I am mostly interested in high-end (>$100) and even some mid-tier (>$50) full-zip hoodies.
+<i>NOTE 1: There are millions of hoodies out there, I am mostly interested in high-end (>$100) and even some mid-tier (>$50) full-zip hoodies (with hoods, not regular sweatshirts).

-If there is only a pullover version I can add them, but prefer tubular construction which is typically going to only be high-end.
+If there is only a pullover version I can add them, but note that I would prefer tubular construction with a pullover which is generally going to only be high-end.

 Typically I only will link to the classic 'full-zip heather-gray' version of the hoodie.
 Most retailers will have multiple colors, so please don't send links to every color.